-The socio-economic changes taking place in Seri Menanti are also experienced by other Adat Perpatih communities elsewhere in the state.
-The impact of these changes on the position of women can be assumed to be similar.
-The matrilineal kinship system survives and women retain their rights within the system i.e. they continue to perpetuate the lineage and clan, they inherit the ancestral land, and some the family house, and through them the political offices are transmitted.
-These rights which in the traditional context put women in a special position and vested them with relative autonomy, have little significance today.
-Women have lost their special position and relative autonomy as a result of socio-economic changes taking place within and outside the Adat Perpatih territory and which have undermined the economic basis of the Adat.
+What has changed and what has persisted?
+The Adat Perpatih kinship system prevails until today and women retain their rights within the system i.e. they continue to perpetuate the lineage and clan, they inherit the ancestral land and family housing, and political offices are transmitted through them.
+These rights which in the traditional context put women in a special position have little significance now.
+Women have lost their special position and relative autonomy.
+This is attributable to socio-economic changes taking place in the Adat Perpatih territory in the last few decades which undermined the economic basis of the Adat.